redis-stack/redis-stack-docs/docs/ui/insight/get-started.md

         chmod a+x RedisInsight-v2-linux-x86_64.AppImage
         ```

-     - To start RedisInsight, open the Linux command line and navigate to the folder containing the downloaded file.
+     - To start RedisInsight, open the Linux command line and navigate to the directory containing the downloaded file.
 Then, run:

        ```
        ./RedisInsight-v2-linux-x86_64.AppImage